 Originally from Mississippi, Susan did her undergraduate work in Psychology at the University of Mississippi and earned a Master of Science in Professional Counseling at Grand Canyon University.
 Personal experience with aromatherapy piqued her interest in alternative medicine, and she was drawn to Mirasol because of its focus on holistic healing and the combination of alternative therapies and evidence-based therapies.
 She completed an internship at Mirasol in 2017 and then hired on as a primary therapist.

 Susan has received training in the Trauma Resiliency Model and uses this somatic approach, combined with traditional talk therapies, to assist clients on their journey to whole body healing.
 She encourages clients to be curious and compassionate about the experience of living in their body and works to help clients increase their resilience to the stressors in their life.
+Susan has a special interest in body image and uses Health At Every Size principles to work with individuals who are ready to break free from diet culture and live a more fulfilling life.

 Meghan is a Tucson native who received her BA in Family Studies and Human Development from the University of Arizona in 2005 and her MSW from Arizona State in 2010.
 She has specialized in counseling survivors of domestic violence, sexual assault, and childhood sexual abuse, and has a strong interest in working with individuals who have a history of trauma.
 Meghan's approach is to help empower clients to reach their treatment goals by providing the information, support and resources for clients to move beyond trauma.
 She chose to work at Mirasol because she believes in the integrated approach to treatment.